shanurwan/SQL-Budget-Tracker/README.md

 ## 🧾 Example Use Cases
 - Track where your money actually goes

-- Get alerts when you're over your food/delivery/online shopping budget
+- Catch when you’re overspending on food, delivery, or online shopping

-- Build a financial habit of reviewing monthly burn without touching Excel
+- Build a financial habit of reviewing monthly burn

 - Beginner Friendly SQL automation practice